erciomunoz/academic-kickstart-1/content/home/publications2.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 19  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 21  # Order that this section will appear.

 title = "Per Reviewed"
-subtitle = ""
+# subtitle = "Central Bank of Chile"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.